mars0i/masonclj/README.md

 source under the *example* directory with good interop resources at hand is probably a good strategy.

-Not all of the corners of Clojure-Java interop are well documented.
 The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop that I have encountered.
 Some of the documents here may help, but they don't go into detail.
+(Not all of the corners of Clojure-Java interop are well documented.)

 ## License